dirkroorda/laf-fabric/docs/texts/background.rst

 **Relationships between integers as Python arrays**
-If we want to map numbers to sets of numbers, we need to be more tricky, because we cannot store sets of numbers as integers.
+If we want to map numbers to sets of numbers, we need to be more tricky, because we cannot store sets of numbers directly in the slots of an array.
 What we do instead is: we build two arrays, the first array points to data records in the second array.
 A data record in the second array consists of a number giving the length of the record, followed by that number of integers.
 The function ``arrayify()`` in ``laf.lib`` takes a list of items and turns it in a double array.

 **Keep individual features separate**
 A feature is a mapping from either nodes or edges to string values.
 Features are organized by the annotations they occur in, since these annotations have a *label* and occur in an *annotation space*.
 We let features inherit the label and the space of their annotations.
 Within space and label, features are distinguished by name.
 And the part of a feature that addresses edges is kept separate from the part that addresses nodes.